-Crypto tax generates much debate in Italy, some saying that it requires a different tax approach due to its volatility and potential complexity in being exchanged into flat currency.
-However, tax is payable is on the gain at the time of the sale (over costs of purchase) and Italian residents are exempt where their profit is under €51,0002 and where their profits don’t stem from business activities (there is some wriggle-room, however, according to whether the trade is deemed to be a foreign currency trade).
-That said, the 26% is still pretty reasonable in comparison with some high tax states in Europe.
+Crypto tax generates much debate in Italy, some saying that it requires a different tax approach due to its volatility and potential complexity in being exchanged into traditional currency.
+However, tax is payable is on the gain at the time of the sale (over costs of purchase) and Italian residents are exempt where their profit is under €51,0002 and where their profits don’t stem from business activities (there is some wriggle room, however, according to whether the trade is deemed to be a foreign currency trade).
+That said, the 26% is still pretty reasonable in comparison with some high-tax states in Europe.

 Businesses that use or trade cryptocurrency are subject to prevailing corporate income tax, and companies are required to register their crypto operations including information on accounts, amounts, and transactions.